-Peerceptiv’s assessment technology and grading algorithms were developed over a decade of peer assessment research at the University of Pittsburgh Learning Research & Development Center.
+Peerceptiv’s assessment technology and grading algorithms were developed over a decade of peer learning research at the University of Pittsburgh Learning Research & Development Center.

-Peerceptiv grew out of the SWoRD (Scaffolded Writing and Reviewing in the Disciplines) research project.
+Peerceptiv grew out ofa research project from the University of Pittsburgh.
 Findings from this research clearly demonstrate that critiquing the work of one’s peers improves learning outcomes at the LRDC.

 - Student writing performance improves significantly when students provide peer feedback.
 Students learn through engaging in teaching their peers as they review.

-- Student writing performance improves more through feedback from multiple peers than through single instructor (expert) feedback.
+- Student writing performance improves more through feedback from multiple peers than through feedback from a single instructor or expert.

 - Students who only provide feedback on the work of others perform better than those students who only write.